 University of South Carolina - Columbia

 The Columbia branch of the University of South Carolina offers one undergraduate program in nursing and a multitude of graduate-level programs in health care, including a Master of Nursing Administration and a Doctor of Nursing Practice.
 The 122-credit BSN boasts a curriculum full of science-based general education requirements and coursework within the major.
 Core nursing classes will provide students with a strong understanding of various nursing-related topics, including health and wellness, nutrition, pharmacology, and the history of nursing.
-This program will also include several application and clinical-based experiences at various settings.
+This program will also include several application and clinical-based experiences in various settings.

 Many clinical health care professionals must be licensed, and this process may include the completion of a recognized training program and passing a state-approved exam.
 Listed below are overviews of health care programs offered at the 10 largest schools in South Carolina.
 There is also a comparison table to let you review each school's degree offerings and tuition information.